 Show Them You Are A Quick Learner

 Companies love employees who are quick to learn.
 Even if you are underqualified for a job, you can be a contender if you are a fast learner.
-You can also tell them how driven you are to work in the industry.
-Give them reasons why you love the work.
+You can also tell them how driven you are to work in the industry and give them reasons why you love the work.

-You may also give them examples of your fast learning in previous jobs.
-You may present job references that can attest to it.
+You may also give them examples of your fast learning in previous jobs, and you may present job references that can attest to it.
 Make sure these examples are not too long.
 Try to be as clear and concise as possible when explaining anything.

 There is a connection between motivation and fast learning.
 And you have to make the recruiters believe that you have both qualities!